Scorncord/.github/profile/README.md

 # Scorncord, the Organization™
 👋 Hey there!
 Welcome to Scorncord's Github.
 Scorncord is a fork of Vencord's organisation to add more features like compatibility with older operating systems like Windows 7.

+Join our [Discord server](https://discord.gg/574gU979yp) for updates, announcements, and more.

 <!--

 **Here are some ideas to get you started:**